cockroachdb/docs/src/current/v24.1/disaster-recovery-overview.md

 Resilient deployments aim for continuity in database operation to protect from data loss and down time.
 To maintain resiliency, it is necessary to build deployments with _high availability_ and _disaster recovery_ coverage.

-- [High availability](#choose-a-high-availability-strategy): Continuous and uninterrupted access to data even in the presence of failures or disruptions to maximize uptime.
+- [High availability](#choose-a-high-availability-strategy): Continuously access data without interruption even in the presence of failures or disruptions to maximize uptime.
-- [Disaster recovery](#choose-a-disaster-recovery-strategy): Recovery from a major incident or disaster to minimize downtime and data loss.
+- [Disaster recovery](#choose-a-disaster-recovery-strategy): Recover from a major incident or disaster to minimize downtime and data loss.

 To build resilient cluster deployments, CockroachDB provides both [built-in replication]({% link {{ page.version.version }}/architecture/replication-layer.md %}) for high availability and disaster recovery features for coverage during unplanned incidents.